- This event has passed.

-Preservation New Jersey and the New Jersey Jazz Society are pleased to welcome alto sax jazz legend and Ewing native Richie Cole and his quartet back to the great jazz listening room of the 1867 Sanctuary for his Richie Cole Christmas concert!
+Preservation New Jersey and the New Jersey Jazz Society are pleased to welcome alto sax jazz legend and Ewing native Richie Cole with his 7 piece, big band Alto Madness Orchestra back to the great jazz listening room of the 1867 Sanctuary for his Richie Cole Christmas concert!
+Comprising the Alto Madness Orchestra will be Peter Lauffer on piano, Frank Cook on bass, Dave McGraw on drums, Rick Daza on trumpet, Dale Davoe on trombone, and Bobby Howell on tenor sax.

 Richie Cole (www.richiecole.com) started playing alto saxophone when he was 10 years old.
 Influenced by Sonny Rollins and Charlie Parker, Cole’s talent and dedication won him a full scholarship from Downbeat Magazine to the Berklee School of Music in Boston after graduating from Ewing High School.
 His professional career began in 1969 when he joined the Buddy Rich Big Band.
 After stints with the Lionel Hampton Big Band and the Doc Severinsen Big Band, Cole formed his own quintet and toured worldwide, popularizing bebop and his own “Alto Madness” style in the 70’s and early 80’s.